 I wouldn’t even dream to come out here until you were well established in your career – this is of course a personal choice and I’m sure you’re an adult who is fully capable of making their own decisions in life.

 In the meantime, you will be constantly reviewing and updating your CV, writing cover letter after cover letter, flirting with the idea of giving up on everything and booking a plane ticket home and spending long intervals crying in a corner in despair.

 You will need to hustle again – ring companies up directly to ask who to send expressions of interest to.

 The hospitality industry can serve as a great source of funds in the interval and there are plenty of agencies online that can help you find work.

-I spent a long time feeling like I was simply banging my head against the wall; then I got one lucky break and from there everything came together.
+I spent a long time feeling like I was simply banging my head against the wall, then I got one lucky break and from there everything came together.

+Have you moved to London?
+Or are you?
 If there is anything you’d like to contribute/feel I’ve missed, feel free to add it in the comments below.

 See my other moving guides/articles on expat life: